-- January 31, 2005. - The trust will be entitled to receive all collections and proceeds on the trust student loans on and after the cutoff date.
+- September 30, 2005 for the initial trust student loans, and the date specified in the transfer documents with respect to any additional trust student loans. - The trust will be entitled to receive all collections and proceeds on the trust student loans on and after their related cut off date

-Statistical Cutoff Date
+Statistical Cut Off Date

-- December 31, 2004. - All statistical information relating to the trust student loans is presented as of the statistical cutoff date.
+- August 31, 2005 for the initial trust student loans. - All statistical information relating to the initial trust student loans is presented as of the statistical cut off date.